Marischal College: Use by Aberdeen City Council (since 2006)

+The building

 The building standing today, which replaced a number of older structures, was constructed between 1837 and 1844 by Aberdeen architect Archibald Simpson.
 This 1837 building formed a U-shaped quadrangle, with a small entrance via an archway amidst unrelated housing on the west side.
 The building was substantially extended between 1893 and 1905 by Alexander Marshall Mackenzie, and with its new "granite cage" front, enclosing the quadrangle, it became the second-largest granite building in the world (exceeded only by the Escorial Palace near Madrid).